exonian/dearclients/README.md

 ## Result

 ... put together a resource here, on Github as a page that we can refer clients to.
-It would help our communication, and neither us, nor them wold spend time explaining things over and over again.
+It would help our communication, and neither us, nor them, would spend time explaining things over and over again.
 I know that part of our job is to educate clients (ref: Paul Boag and Mike Monteiro), but I have the growing need for a resource where I can go and see how different concepts are explained clearly.
 Sometimes I'm not the most verbose of people.

 ## How?